4-co/imdb/README.md

 * Use an efficient partition hash that distributes storage and access evenly (int mod x works well for numeric keys)
 * Use indexing [policies](https://docs.microsoft.com/en-us/azure/cosmos-db/index-policy) to turn off indexing for the value in a key-value store
 * Use direct access by ID and partition key for single document reads
-* Use CosmosDB [TTL](https://docs.microsoft.com/en-us/azure/cosmos-db/time-to-live) to automatically remove old items
+* Use Cosmos DB [TTL](https://docs.microsoft.com/en-us/azure/cosmos-db/time-to-live) to automatically remove old items
-* Use CosmosDB [change feed](https://docs.microsoft.com/en-us/azure/cosmos-db/change-feed) to extract values into other systems
+* Use Cosmos DB [change feed](https://docs.microsoft.com/en-us/azure/cosmos-db/change-feed) to extract values into other systems

 ## Conclusion